-Downplaying the camp, gender-bending and fantastical elements of his 1993 debut feature, "Desperate Remedies," Kiwi writer-helmer Stewart Main’s overdue sophomore effort is a kidpic-of-sorts that ends up being just as peculiar.
+Downplaying the camp, gender-bending and fantastical elements of his 1993 debut feature, adventuresome bodice-ripper “Desperate Remedies” (but only by comparison), Kiwi writer-helmer Stewart Main’s overdue sophomore effort is a kidpic-of-sorts that ends up being just as peculiar.
+New pic “50 Ways of Saying Fabulous” is a coming-of-age tale set in 1970s rural New Zealand that incongruously mixes a frolicksome tone with disturbing content.
+Results work on their own distinctive terms, though some viewers may find pic off-key, overfamiliar in gist, or in questionable taste.
 Theatrical export is possible, though small-screen gigs could prove easier to access.